 With an average temperature of 64°F, Wilmington’s climate is mild and pleasant with sea breezes cooling the summer heat.
-In winter, the average temperature is only in the mid-40s to 50s, so hitting the beach is a year long activity.
+In winter, the average temperature is in the uppers 40s to 50s, so hitting the beach is a year-long activity.

 With the Cape Fear River bordering one side of Wilmington and the Atlantic Ocean on the other side, the city has gorgeous, uncrowded beaches, such as Carolina Beach, Kure Beach and Wrightsville Beach.

-Furthermore, North Carolina has a flat income tax rate of only 5.75% and offers tax exemptions on all Social Security retirement benefits, making The Tar Heel state one of the best states to retire to.
+Furthermore, North Carolina has a flat income tax rate of only 5.75% (NOW 5.25%, as of 2019 tax year) and offers tax exemptions on all Social Security retirement benefits, making the Tar Heel state one of the best states to retire to.
+Updated February 2020

 Wilmington has a long, rich history that dates all the way to 1525, and many Colonial and Antebellum buildings still stand tall in the Wilmington Historic District.
 The district features horse-drawn carriages that take guests around 230 blocks with over 900 buildings, sites, and structures, including Bellamy Mansion, Latimer House, and Burgwin-Wright House and Gardens.